-Lincoln Correctional Facility, a vacant state prison at West 110th Street, could be repurposed into a healing and holistic Women's Center for Justice more quickly and less expensively than building a new jail that is shared with men in Kew Gardens.
+Lincoln Correctional Facility, a vacant state prison at West 110th Street, could be renovated more quickly and less expensively than a new jail in Kew Gardens could be constructed.

 In the 2019 Borough-Based Jails Points of Agreement reached between the Office of the Mayor and the New York City Council, the City agreed to explore the feasibility of a stand-alone facility for women.
 A former state prison - Lincoln Correctional in Harlem, which closed in 2019, meets the criteria.
 The site is currently owned by the State and could be leased or transferred to the City.